Disease/Disorder

 Functional assessment

-The patient can be observed performing activities that may exacerbate spasticity in order to fully understand how spasticity influences their function.
-Ideally, this assessment would occur at multiple times over several days because spasticity is variable and can be affected by time of day, training effect, emotional state of patient, and concurrent illness.14
+The patient can be observed performing functional activities in order to better understand how spasticity influences their daily activities.
+Ideally, this assessment should occur at multiple times over several days because spasticity is variable and can be affected by time of day, training effect, emotional state of the patient, and concurrent illness.16

-Outcome measures can be grouped according to parameters that they measure:
+Outcome measures can be grouped according to parameters they measure

-1. Physiological measures eg shortening of individual muscle cells, Hmax/Mmax ratio (has been shown to correlate with clinically observed increased in muscle stretch reflex activity)
+- Physiological measures e.g., shortening of individual muscle cells, Hmax/Mmax ratio, also known as the “EMG ratio,” which describes or quantifies the maximal reflex excitability (activation) of the motor pool for a given muscle, which has been shown to correlate with clinically observed increased in muscle stretch reflex activity

-2. Measures of passive activity: Goniometric Measurement, resistance to movement (e.g.Ashworth and Modified Ashworth scales, Tardieu scale)
+- Measures of passive activity: Goniometric Measurement, resistance to movement (e.g., MAS, MTS)

-3. Measures of voluntary activity (e.g.,9-hole peg test, Timed walking test)
+- Measures of voluntary activity (e.g., 9-hole peg test, Timed walking test)

 Functional goals may be classified as relieving symptoms (e.g., pain, spasms), facilitating passive function (e.g., ease of caregiver assisted positioning, transfers, personal care) and active function (e.g., self-transfers, gait quality and velocity).
 Assessment tools should be tailored to measure the identified goal (e.g., pain scales, spasm frequency scales, walking speeds, overall comfort rating).

-It is important to note that there can be benefits to having spasticity.
+It is important to note that spasticity may offer potential functional benefits.
 For example, extensor spasticity in the lower extremity can help facilitate transfers by maintaining the hip and knee in extension while standing.
 It may also maintain muscle bulk in an otherwise weakened limb or body section.

 Laboratory studies

 There are no laboratory studies that identify spasticity, however LFTs should be monitored when certain pharmacological treatments, such as dantrolene or tizanidine, are used.
-Baclofen should be used cautiously in the presence or renal disease.
-Additionally, acute conditions such as infections or electrolyte disturbances may suddenly worsen spasticity and thus changes in spasticity severity should be investigated.
-15
+Baclofen should be used cautiously in the presence of renal disease.
+Additionally, acute conditions such as infections, injuries or electrolyte disturbances may suddenly worsen spasticity, prompting an investigation to determine its etiology.19

 Imaging

-Imaging may help in the assessment for noxious stimuli that can exacerbate spasticity, such as fractures, heterotopic bone formation, or deep venous thrombosis.
+Imaging may help determine the etiology underlying unexpected changes spasticity, such as fractures, heterotopic bone formation, spinal cord syrinx or deep venous thrombosis.

 Supplemental assessment tools

-The intensity of spasticity is often quantified according to two common scales: the Modified Ashworth Scale (see above) or Tardieu Scale, used most commonly in Europe.
+The intensity of spasticity is often quantified according to two common scales: the MAS (see above) or the MTS (see above), the latter of which is used most commonly in Europe.
 Although the MAS has been standardized and thoroughly tested, it has limited inter-rater reliability.
 Furthermore, it fails to convey functional or prognostic information.
-The advantage of the Tardeiu scale is it uses a fast and slow speed of movement, measures range of movement and includes a subjective rating scale.
-However, few studies reflect the validity and reliability of this test.
-Electromyography (EMG) and nerve conduction measures (NCS) have been used in the assessment of spasticity.
+MTS offers the advantage of assessing spasticity using both fast and slow movements, measuring range of movement and including a subjective rating scale.
+However, few studies reflect its validity and reliability, noting good inter-rater and test-retest reliability was reported, particularly among patients with SCI.20 Electromyography (EMG) and nerve conduction measures (NCS) have also been used in the assessment of spasticity.
 Needle and surface EMG can be used to identify overactive muscles.
-A ratio of the H-reflex to M-wave has been used as an index of spasticity but it lacks correlation with prognosis, function, or response to various treatments.14,16
+The H-reflex to M-wave ratio (Hmax/Mmax) has been used as an index of spasticity but it lacks correlation with prognosis, function, or response to various treatments.16,21

 Early predictions of outcomes